1Zpresso Mini Q Review: The Best Hand Grinder for Travel?

 After receiving my test unit, I posted a short video on my Instagram, and within minutes a former coffee world champion got in touch, eager to know more about the grinder.

-If you want to find out if this grinder is for you, be sure to read the rest of the review.
-But for now, let me say that this model is one of the most exciting hand grinders to come out in 2019.
+If you want to find out if this is the model for you, be sure to read the rest of the review.
+But for now, let me say that the Mini Q is one of the most exciting hand grinders to come out in 2019.

 1Zpresso is a Taiwanese brand.
 I encountered them first when I attended the Taipei Coffee Expo in 2017 and dropped by their booth.